 You are invited to be a participant in this endeavor.
 The "mentors" look forward to welcoming to the board of directors like-minded newcomers who share their passion for fine music and gratitude for the rare opportunity to hear it right in their backyards.

-Come to Sunny Hills High School's Performing Arts Center at 3:30 in the afternoon for any of the concerts of the 58th anniversary season.
+Come to Temple Beth Tikvah, Fullerton at 3:30 in the afternoon for any of the concerts of the 59th anniversary season.
 And consider becoming an active Friend.
 It's intrinsically rewarding to participate with folks who share your enthusiasm plus you'll be making a gift to your community.
 Factor in the superb music and you have a win-win-win proposition.